OSVTAC/project-recommendations/index.md

 This is the software corresponding to the Accessible Ballot-Marking Device hardware component.

 **5\.
-Ballot Image Interpreter**
+Ballot Picture Interpreter**

-This is a software library responsible for interpreting ballot images.
-It generates a cast vote record (CVR) from a digital image of a ballot.
+This is a software library responsible for interpreting digital ballot pictures.
+It generates a cast vote record (CVR) from a digital picture of a ballot.
 This software component could potentially be used in all of the precinct scanners, the central scanners, and a software-only ballot adjudication application.